tidalcycles/tidal-doc/docs/getting-started/editor/Pulsar.md

 ## Manul Installation of Tidalcycles package
 In most circumstances manual installation of tidalcycles package in Pulsar should be avoided.
 Please use the Package Manager within Pulsar.
 If there is a requirement for manual installation, or if installation via Package Manager repeatedly fails, below are manual steps that apply to MacOS and Linux.
-For more information, see [atom-tidalcycles on github](https://github.com/tidalcycles/atom-tidalcycles).
+For more information, see [pulsar-tidalcycles on github](https://github.com/tidalcycles/pulsar-tidalcycles).

 - Start Pulsar: This will create a hidden folder in your home directory `~/.pulsar`.
 - From a command line using `git`: (make sure you have launched the Pulsar application).
 This will install the tidalcycles package into `~/.pulsar/packages/tidalcycles/`.